unicode-org/message-format-wg/exploration/selection-matching-options.md

 - Developers cannot override the order that the _selector_ provides unless this is exposed as a feature of the given _selector_.
 - More complex matching implementation; may be slower?

+### Column-First Matching

+Mark suggests that there is a third option.
+Using column-first selection, the first selector picks the best match among the first keys (aka first column), then among the remaining rows, the second selector picks the best match among the remaining second keys, and so on.
+In the example, with `$days = 0`, the first row is picked.
+With `$days = 1` => `one`, it picks rows 2,3,4,5,6, and 7.
+With `$items=0` you get rows 4 and 5.
+And so on.

+**Pros**
+* Same as Best-Match, plus:
+   * Each selector is independent; there is no need to assess different weight strengths among different selectors.
+   * Successive selectors only need to pick among the remaining rows, other keys don't need to be assessed
+   * Easier to port message from MF1.0 — easier for existing translator tooling to migrate to MF2.0

+**Cons**
+* Developers cannot override the order that the selector provides unless this is exposed as a feature of the given selector.
+* Comparison: like B-M, adding a new row is easy and doesn't require that "the entire message must be sent to translation"

+Mark suggests that: _"In short C-F shares most of the benefits of B-M. What would be interesting and useful would be to come up with an example where one is clearly better than the other."_

+I disagree that C-F is different from B-M, except in terms of how the topology of the matrix is traversed (I have not yet found a case where they produce different outputs: the difference is in how the keys are processed?).
+I have not had time to incorporate this item into the comparison, but document it here for completeness.
+Please note that the description of "Best Match" is not an algorithm.

 ## Comparison

 Suppose your user experience designer wanted to introduce a new message for the last day of the promotion.
 This would entail adding a set of messages for the explicit value, e.g. `let $days = |1|`: